Startup Business Assistance

 money, ask those who wish to advise you about their level of experience in starting,

-owning, and operating a successful business.
+owning, and operating their own successful business.

 When they have none, don't waste your time or gamble the success of your business with